 Editor’s Note: since this term only applies between a UE and 5G Network, this term may need to be adapted to apply in the context of this TR, e.g. in case that PIN element with Gateway capability is not a UE.

+Guest PIN Element: Is a member of one PIN (Home PIN) and can access any other PIN, if allowed to by that PIN to communicate with the Home PIN.

 IoT device: See definition in TS 22.261 [2].

 PIN Element: the basic component making up a PIN-Users Personal IoT Network.
 The PIN Element maybe an IoT device, TE, MT, ME, “thing” (See sub clause 26a.1 3GPP TS 22.101 [3]) or even a complete UE.

-PIN Element with Gateway Capability: can act as a gateway that provides access to and from the public operators network (fixed/mobile/cable) and a PIN.
+PIN Element with Gateway Capability: can act as a gateway that provides access to and from the public operator’s network (fixed/mobile/cable) and a PIN.

 NOTE: A PIN Element can have both PIN management capability and Gateway Capability.